This is a distribution of the course topics into a general syllabus and resources.

 The introduction to the software usually takes between one and two classes to demonstrate.
-And then, students are required to explore these contents, design test keyword and submit the characters in functional font in three weeks.
+And then, students are required to explore these contents, design a test keyword, and submit the characters in a functional font in three weeks.

 - Introduction to Type Design production software:

 - Node types (Corner, Tangent and Curve/Smooth)